afifdnz/aepp/README.md

    - **phpMyAdmin** at http://localhost:8081
 3. **Seed Data (Optional)**: Once running, visit http://localhost:8080/seed to populate the database with dummy products.

+Data Source & Persistence

+   ⚠️ Note on Data Origin:
+   While the initial catalog data (Products, Categories, Images) is seeded from the public DummyJSON API, it is stored and managed in a private    MySQL database.

+   Unlike using the public DummyJSON directly (which is read-only), this custom backend allows for full data persistence.
+This means User          Registration, Cart updates, Wishlist management, and Orders are saved permanently.

 ---

 ## 🧠 Architecture Overview